 Within hours, the sheriff was on scene, his deputies surrounding the tavern while others searched McGuire’s cabin, the dead man found on the Riches’ porch.

-Investigators narrowed their focus to about a dozen men, thanks to Mrs. Riche’s actions in unmasking one of the raiders.
+Investigators narrowed their focus to about a dozen men, thanks to the slain wife unmasking one of the raiders.
 During the scuffle, Bennett recognized him as Henry Arkarro, one of the Bradford miners.

 Husband dies two months later